Knee Replacement Failure, Revision Surgery, Recovery

 Then the next day, okay, now I’m back at the 105º and can kind of start to move forward.
 You got to remember that I’m starting at 85º, so I’m starting to tear into that old scar tissue at this point.
 The deeper I go, the more that I’m really breaking up that old scar tissue that was there.

-At a little more that four weeks after my surgery (at the time of this writing) I maxed out at 123º degrees, but from 110º to 123º, it’s still pretty tight.
-I usually will warm it up with the bike a little bit first maybe for five minutes.
+At a little more that four weeks after my surgery (at the time of this writing) I maxed out at 123º degrees.
+Usually I will warm it up with the bike a little bit first maybe for five minutes.
 I can ride a bike now.
-I’ll warm it up on the bike for maybe five minutes and I’ll start at 110º to 115º, kind of depending on the time of the day.
-Early mornings it’s going to be a little bit stiffer, but I’ll start out at 110º, 115º, something like that and just slowly work it back through the numbers.
-I think the thing for me that I know is that it can get there, and if I keep working at it, keep just slowly … I think it’s already broken in there.
-It’s already gotten to that place.
-I know that over time if I just keep working and keep riding that bike, keep moving the seat, I feel like that I’m going to end up at a very good place.
+I’ll warm it up on the bike for maybe five minutes and I’ll start at 110º to 115º.
+This kind of depends on the time of the day.
+Early mornings are a little bit stiffer.
+The thing for me is that I know that I can get there.
+If I keep working at it, keep just slowly movie I will go forward.
+I know that over time if I just keep working, and keep riding that bike, keep moving the seat, I know that I’m going to end up at a very good place.
 If I end up even at, say, a comfortable115º, that’s 10º over what I thought I would achieve.
-I think, coming from 85º degrees to 115º degrees is tremendous progress and more than what I had anticipated, and certainly more than my surgeon anticipated.
+Coming from 85º degrees to 115º degrees is tremendous progress.
+I have achieved more than what I had anticipated.
+My progress was certainly more than my surgeon anticipated.

 A Two Year Knee Recovery is a Long Time!